All Products

 }

 When you use the preceding default configuration, in some extreme scenarios (for example, when a client performs DNS resolution during the iterative update of a headless service), DNS might return an expired entry.
-If this situation occurs frequently, you can change the policy to verify as shown in the Configuration example.
+If this situation occurs frequently, change the policy to verify as shown in the Example.